sitespeedio/browsertime/README.md

 from the 0.x releases, and the API is not final.
 However it should be a better foundation for future development, using more modern Javascript features and a much more extensive test suite.

-With 1.0 we dropped BrowsermobProxy so you don't need Java to run anymore and each run will be 1000% faster.
+With 1.0 we dropped BrowsermobProxy so you don't need Java :smile: to run anymore and each run will be 1000% faster.
 Also we now support HTTP/2 and pre and post selenium scripts, if you want to do things before the URL is tested.

 If you would would like to get started there are a few examples that can be found in the [docs folder](docs/examples/README.md).
 If you run into any issues getting started using Browsertime visit our [Issues Page](docs/issues.md) for some common issues/solutions.
 If you still cannot resolve the problem and feel the issue is within browsertime feel free to open an issue.